Steve Wright (wrestler)

 Steve Wright (born 24 December 1953) is an English professional wrestler.
 He is well known wrestling in Germany, most notably for Catch Wrestling Association.

 Career

 Wright began his wrestling career in 1969 in the United Kingdom.
 In 1971, he made his debut in Germany.
 He also worked in Mexico from 1973 to 1974 and made his debut in North America, working in Los Angeles during 1974.
 From 1975 to 1977, Wright worked in Japan for New Japan Pro Wrestling.

-Then in 1978, Wright made his debut for the Germany promotion Catch Wrestling Association where he spent of his career there.
-He became a three-time CWA Heavyweight Champion.
+Then in 1978, Wright made his debut for the Germany promotion Catch Wrestling Association where he spent the rest of his wrestling career.
+He became a three-time CWA Middleweight Champion.

 Later in his career he worked for Verband der Berufsringer in Germany.
 He retired from wrestling in 1999.

 Personal life

 Wright's brother, Bernie, was a wrestler.
 He is the father of Alex Wright and trained Alex.